 The coconut rice pudding doughnuts were another comforting dessert.
 The summer fruit coulis provided a sweet, tangy contrast.
 These doughnuts were crispier than the ones we had at the pre-opening launch.
 I believe more breadcrumbs (or perhaps coarser ones) were used this time but they were amazing both ways.

-What I like most about 68 Market Street is it’s 100% vegetarian (with several vegan options) but welcomes carnivores, flexitarians and vegivores, making us feel comfortable asking about ingredients we may not be familiar with.
-There’s no judgement or condescending attitude… just a celebration of good, honest, fresh food from some of Cambridgeshire’s best producers.
-There’s more to come from this fabulous place so stay tuned!
+What I like most about 68 Market Street is it welcomes carnivores, flexitarians and vegivores, making us feel comfortable asking about vegetarian/vegan ingredients we may not be familiar with.
+There’s no judgement or condescending attitude towards meat eaters… just a celebration of good, honest, fresh food from some of Cambridgeshire’s best producers.
+There’s more to come from this fabulous place, including guest chef events (who may not have a 100% vegetarian menu) so stay tuned!

 Dinner at 68 Market Street is based on my experience at my own cost and I did not receive compensation for my review.